 Salt-Free Conditioning · Warner Springs, CA

-Salt-Free Conditioning for Warner Springs homes, done by licensed San Diego County technicians.
-San Diego water routinely tests at 17 to 20 grains per gallon of hardness.
-That is among the hardest municipal water in California.
+Salt-Free Conditioning for Warner Springs homes, done by experienced San Diego County technicians.
+San Diego water routinely tests hard.
+That is well past the 10-grain mark where water is considered hard.

 Warner Springs: Warner Springs sits at 3,000 feet on SR-79 with winter freezes and 15-18 inches of annual rainfall.
 Private wells serve rural ranch parcels throughout the area, and mountain groundwater here commonly carries iron, hardness, and sediment requiring a whole-home treatment sequence.